frankwang98/autoware.universe_comment/localization/localization_error_monitor/README.md

 <img src="./media/diagnostics.png" width="400">
 </p>

-localization_error_monitor is a package for diagnosing localization errors by monitoring uncertainty of the localization results.
+localization_error_monitor is a package for diagnosing localization errors by monitoring uncertainty of the localization results. 定位错误监控
 The package monitors the following two values:

 - size of long radius of confidence ellipse